hmsalmans/AZURE_CI-CD_Pipeline/GitHub-Enterprise-Connection.md

 -   Any changes made to the code are influenced throughout the whole environment instantly.

-[GitHub Repo Access to Fetch the Deployed Project to Create Build Pipeline:]{.ul}
+GitHub Repo Access to Fetch the Deployed Project to Create Build
+Pipeline:

 The link https://github.ec.va.gov/ can be used to deploy a project to GitHub platform.
 We can also use the Azure Repo feature if we would like to deploy the project from our local machine instead.

-To create Azure DevOps account, <https://devops.ec.va.gov/> can be used .
+To create Azure DevOps account, https://azure.microsoft.com/en-us/services/devops/ can be used .

 -   After logging in, A new organization is created.